ecashin/VidBudd/README.md

 # VidBudd

+## Introduction

+VidBudd is a .NET application developed and tested on Linux and written in the F# programming language.

+It analyzes an audio file and uses information about the audio to create video frames for assembly via the third-party `ffmpeg` tool.

+## Installation

+VidBudd is designed to run in place, in this git repository clone, after performing the following commands using .NET Core.

+Dependencies can be pre-installed with the command below.

+    dotnet restore

+The usage below results in automatic building when required.

+## Usage

 The usage example below assumes a list of files has been created for the background video frames.
 E.g., for frames extracted by the ffmpeg command below,